What is it?

 The Do Good Challenge is an eight-week competition created by UMD students to encourage their peers to Do Good.

-Entering its third year of existence, the Do Good Challenge is excited to partner with Morgan Stanley to host this year’s Challenge.
+Entering its fourth year of existence, the Do Good Challenge is excited to partner with Morgan Stanley to host this year’s Challenge.

 With over $20,000 of total prize money on the line and a chance to get your organization’s name out in front of a panel of high-profile judges and hundreds of supporters and professionals at the Finals, it’s an opportunity you can’t miss.